 Recurrent miscarriage/pregnancy loss

-Defined as 3 or more consecutive first trimester miscarriages.
+Defined as 3 or more (some consider 2 or more) consecutive first trimester miscarriages.
 This can affect 1% of couples trying to conceive.
-Recurrent pregnancy loss (RPL), habitual or recurrent abortions, or miscarriages are diagnosed when three or more miscarriages occur in a row.
+Recurrent pregnancy loss (RPL), habitual or recurrent abortions or miscarriages are diagnosed when three or more miscarriages occur in a row.
 About 5% of couples have two miscarriages in a row, and up to 2% have three miscarriages or RPL in a row.

 "Primary recurrent pregnancy loss" refers to couples that have never had a live birth, while "secondary RPL" refers to those who have had repetitive losses following a successful pregnancy.

 There are many known causes for RPL, however, there is a significant number of couples in whom even after a thorough workup, no specific cause is found.